Non-Cash Employee Award and Other Gifts Guide

 • Tangible personal property consists of items that can be seen or touched.

-• Examples include flowers, books, pens, clocks, UCSC logo attire, one-month parking permit, or a ticket to a single sporting or cultural event.
+• Examples include flowers, books, pens, clocks, UCSC logo attire, or a ticket to a single sporting or cultural event.

-• A non-negotiable gift certificate or card, such as a store-value bank, department store, and other retail card, that meets all of the following criteria:
+• A non-negotiable gift certificate or card, such as a store-value bank, department store, and/or other retail card, that meets all of the following criteria:

 • Inscribed with the recipient's name